collocations.org

 the people on the train

-by ~
+by train

-It''s quicker by train.
+It's quicker by train.

-~ between
+train between

-trains between Brindisi and Rome
+trains between Cape Town and Pretoria

 He was leaving on the early train for Zaragoza.

-~ from
+train from

-the train from Birmingham to Worcester
+the train from Toronto to Calgary

 PHRASES